 The suggested databases are available linked from here and from the Electronic Resources section of the library home page.
 Print resources are available in the PHC on-campus collection or by mail to distance learning members of the PHC community.
-You may check the location and the availability of an item in the on-campus collection through the online catalog, Voyager, accessed here and through the library home page.
+You may check the location and the availability of an item in our collection through the online catalog, accessible from the library home page.

 The research paper will focus on a particular event or phenomenon for which library research assistance may prove invaluable.
 Professional library assistance is available on campus, by phone at 540-441-8400, or by email at firstname.lastname@example.org.